tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 Authenticated Key Exchange (PAKE) that mitigate the risk of offline dictionary attacks SHOULD be employed.
-Note that no such mechanisms have yet been standardised, and further that these mechanisms will not necessarily follow the same architecture as the process for incorporating EPSKs described in {{!I-D.ietf-tls-external-psk-importer}}.
+Note that no such mechanisms have yet been standardised, and further that these mechanisms will not necessarily follow the same architecture as the process for incorporating EPSKs described in {{I-D.ietf-tls-external-psk-importer}}.

-2. Unless other accommodations are made, each PSK MUST be restricted in its use to at most two logical nodes: one logical node in a TLS client role and one logical node in a TLS server role.
+2. Unless other accommodations are made to mitigate the risks of PSKs know to a group, each PSK MUST be restricted in its use to at most two logical nodes: one logical node in a TLS client role and one logical node in a TLS server role.
 (The two logical nodes MAY be the same, in different roles.)
-Two acceptable accommodations are described in {{!I-D.ietf-tls-external-psk-importer}}: (1) exchanging client and server identifiers over the TLS connection after the handshake, and (2) incorporating identifiers for both the client and the server into the context string for an EPSK importer.
+Two acceptable accommodations are described in {{I-D.ietf-tls-external-psk-importer}}: (1) exchanging client and server identifiers over the TLS connection after the handshake, and (2) incorporating identifiers for both the client and the server into the context string for an EPSK importer.

-3. Nodes using TLS 1.3 SHOULD use external PSK importers {{!I-D.ietf-tls-external-psk-importer}}
+3. Nodes using TLS 1.3 SHOULD use external PSK importers {{I-D.ietf-tls-external-psk-importer}}
 when configuring PSKs for a client-server pair.
 Importers make provisioning external PSKs easier and less error prone by deriving a unique, imported PSK from the external PSK for each key derivation function a node supports.
-See the Security Considerations in {{!I-D.ietf-tls-external-psk-importer}} for more information.
+See the Security Considerations in {{I-D.ietf-tls-external-psk-importer}} for more information.

 4. Where possible the main PSK (that which is fed into the importer) SHOULD be deleted after the imported keys have been generated.
 This prevents an attacker